Public Test of Alert Ready on May 10, 2023

 |Saskatchewan||1:55 PM CST|

-Given the importance of warning Canadians of imminent threat to the safety of life or property, Canadians do not have an option to opt-out of the test or actual emergency alerts distributed through Alert Ready.
-In 2021, the Alert Ready system enabled authorities responsible for public safety to deliver 173 public emergency alerts to Canadians.
+Given the importance of warning Canadians of imminent threat to the safety of life and property, Canadians do not have the option to opt-out of this essential life-saving service.
+In 2022, the Alert Ready system delivered more than 820 public emergency alert messages to Canadians.
 A breakdown of alert types that were issued by province and territory can be found here.